loeffel-io/take/README.md

 ### Create Database

-Create a database if not exists
+Create database if not exists

 ```go
 package main